 In any case, it will take some contemplation on your part to get it right.
 As you wait for seeds to germinate and seedlings to grow, you will have plenty of time to plot your next move in the garden.

 Black tea seeds, green tea seeds, oolong tea seeds: What’s the difference?

 But here’s an important caveat.
-There are indeed different cultivated varieties of tea camellia, and some a better for making, say, green tea than black tea.
-For example, one variety, called assamica, is widely cultivated in warm regions for its black tea and less so for green tea.
-Another tea variety, sinensis—yes, there’s redundancy in nomenclature—is grown in cooler regions and largely for its green tea.
+There are indeed different cultivated varieties of tea, and some are better for making, say, green tea than black tea.
+For example, one variety, Camellia sinensis var. assamica, is widely cultivated in warm tropical regions for its black and pu’erh teas and less for green tea.

 As you hone your skills as a tea gardener, you can branch out into other, more risky, tea cultivars.